 Additional Rules.
 The Pension Board shall adopt rules it deems proper concerning the examination of persons who are receiving disability benefits to determine periodically the fitness of these persons.
 A person who is receiving disability benefits and is either fifty (50) years of age or has completed twenty (20) years of active duty before the date disability benefits are first

 provided shall not be reexamined.
-A person receiving disability benefits shall not be examined before one (1) year after the date disability benefits are first provided and not more often than annually thereafter.
+A person receiving disability benefits shall not be examined before one (1) year after the date of disability benefits is first provided and not more often than annually thereafter.

 Termination of Disability Benefits.
 The Pension Board shall terminate the disability benefits of a person who the Pension Board finds has recovered sufficiently from the disability that resulted in the receipt of these benefits, is under the age of fifty (50) years, and has served less than twenty (20) years of active duty.
 A person whose benefits are terminated may file a written protest within thirty (30) days after the termination date stating the objection to the termination and requesting a hearing.
 The decision of the Pension Board of Trustees will be suspended pending a hearing on the protest.
 At the hearing, the member may appear and be represented by counsel.